It’s that time of year. Invitations to graduations and weddings start filling your calendar.

 You may need to rent a vehicle or pay for transportation to get around the location.

-If you’re in a predicament where RSVPing “no” is not an option (due to your family’s expectations or you’re in the wedding party), then try these suggestions to reduce the cost of buying a gift:
+If you’re in a predicament where RSVPing “no” is not an option (due to family expectations or you’re in the wedding party), then try these suggestions to reduce the cost of buying a gift:

 If you’re at the age where your friends are getting married, start setting aside money to travel to the wedding and bachelor/bachelorette celebrations.
 From your relationships, you’ll know how extravagant your friends may be when planning their big day.